-We meet in A&E a number of seriously ill alcoholics each of whom are powerless over their addiction although they are clearly not enjoying its consequences; they display great insight into their behaviour but in the main do not have much hope of beating the problem nor indeed much idea of how this might be achieved.
+We meet in A&E a number of seriously ill alcoholics each of whom is powerless over their addiction although they are clearly not enjoying its consequences; they display great insight into their behaviour but in the main do not have much hope of beating the problem nor indeed many ideas of how this might be achieved.
 They seem unwilling and afraid to make the changes that are needed, abstinence, honesty, positivity and the like – it is perhaps easier for them to stay in the familiar role of victim.

 The Reality of Alcoholism – AA or A&E!

 Several times I wanted to shout at them all ‘what about AA, at least suggest it or give it a try’.
 In fact AA was only mentioned once that I heard when Stuart, an alcoholic presenting with late stage cirrhosis of the liver is heard to say with apparent pride ‘I didn’t need AA, I went to A&E’; he seemed unaware that all A&E could do was relieve some symptoms such as his grossly distended stomach, whereas what he really needed was help to change in a much more fundamental manner.